 Remove the ineligible days (weekends and Holidays4)

-Average the hourly load for the event hours for each day.
+Average the hourly load for the eligible event hours for each day.

-Example, if there was an event on 9/10/2015 at hour ending 17 to hour ending 19, then you would average hour end 17 to hour ending 19 for each day.
+Example, if there was an event on 9/10/2015 at hour ending 17 to hour ending 19, then you would average hour ending 17 to hour ending 19 for each day.

-Remove any days that occur after the event day for which the baseline is being calculated.

-Keep the last 10 eligible days (excluding weekends and holidays 4).

-Sort by the average event load in decreasing order, and select the highest 5 weekdays with the highest totalized load during the hours when the Demand Response Services were provided will be used.
+Sort by the average event load in decreasing order and select the highest 5 weekdays with the highest totalized load during the hours when the Demand Response Services were provided will be used.

 Generate unadjusted baseline: